silencial/silencial.github.io/content/posts/mobile-robots.md

 ### Lazy A*

-Instead of checking edge collision for all neighbors, only check the edge to parent when expanding. <mark>OPEN list will have multiple copies of a node since we haven't collision check.</mark>
+Instead of checking edge collision for all neighbors, only check the edge to parent when expanding. ==OPEN list will have multiple copies of a node since we haven't collision check.==

 ### Shortcut